sibuzu/python-youtube-script/Traders and Investors/summary/004-Meb Faber Ivy ETF Portfolio (Backtest).md

+**Summary of the Ivy Portfolio Trading Strategy**

-The Ivy Portfolio is a trading strategy developed by Meb Faber and Eric W Richardson in 2009, aiming to replicate the performance of Ivy League university endowments like Yale's.
-It employs five equally weighted ETFs, each allocated 20%, to achieve diversification across various asset classes.
-This approach simplifies access to endowment-like returns for individual investors.
+The Ivy Portfolio trading strategy, introduced by Meb Faber and Eric W. Richardson in their 2009 book *Ivy Portfolio*, aims to replicate the investment performance of endowments managed by Ivy League universities, such as Yale's.
+The strategy involves creating a diversified portfolio using five ETFs, each allocated 20% to mimic the endowment model.

-The strategy faced a lower annual return of 4.6% in 2022 due to the abysmal performance of commodities, such as oil and gold, which are likely components of one of the ETFs.
-While the long-term performance isn't detailed here, it's important to consider historical context, fees, and rebalancing strategies.
-The inclusion of commodities adds diversification but introduces volatility risks, especially in periods like 2022 when commodity prices declined.

-Investors should evaluate this strategy by considering its historical performance over various market cycles, the impact of fees, and the need for periodic rebalancing to maintain allocations.
-While designed for simplicity and accessibility, it requires some financial knowledge to manage effectively.
+**Key Features:**
+- **Objective:** To mirror the returns of ivy league university endowments.
+- **Portfolio Composition:** Consists of five ETFs with equal weighting (20% each).
+- **Recent Performance:** Delivered an annual return of 4.6%, below historical averages, largely due to poor commodity performance in 2015 and 2016.
+- **Expectations:** Longer-term normalization of returns is anticipated.

+This strategy leverages the diversification and long-term investment approach typical of endowments, with a focus on rebalancing to maintain equal allocations.